-Goal 1: The program will prepare graduates to be competent entry-level dietitians or professionals in fields related to dietetics.
+Goal 1: The program will prepare graduates to be competent, entry-level dietitian nutritionists or professionals in fields related to dietetics.

-- Over a five-year period, at least 80% of employers who respond to a survey will rate program graduates average or above on the Employer Surveys.
+- 80% of employers surveyed will rate program graduates average or above on the employer surveys.

-Goal 2: The program will prepare graduates to be professionally involved and to assume leadership responsibilities in the dietetics profession.
+Goal 2: The program will encourage graduates to be professionally involved and to assume leadership responsibilities in the dietetics profession and their communities.

 Goal 3: The program will prepare graduates to be engaged in their communities either professionally or through service activities.

-- Over a five-year period, 80% of graduates who respond to the Alumni Survey will report they participate in one or more community service activities either through their current employment, scholarship or volunteer activities.
+- Over a five-year period, 75% of graduates who respond to the Alumni Survey will report they participate in one or more community service activities.

 * Bold lettering indicates outcomes required by ACEND.

-The Western Kentucky University Dietetic Internship is currently granted candidacy for accreditation by the Accreditation Council for Education in Nutrition and Dietetics of the Academy for Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995; 800/877-1600.
-For information on dietetic program accreditation, refer to: http://www.eatright.org/ACEND
+The Western Kentucky University Dietetic Internship is fully accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy for Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995; (312) 899-0040 ext.
+5400.
+For information on dietetic program accreditation, refer to: http://www.eatrightPRO.org/ACEND

 The DI program is a full-time, 9-month program, and will start the week before the fall semester begins at Western Kentucky University.
 The program accepts ten (10) interns each year.
 Students will complete 32 weeks of supervised practice, with 12 weeks devoted to Medical Nutrition Therapy, 10 weeks to Community Nutrition, and 10 weeks to Foodservice Systems Management.
 Supervised practice hours are 40 hours/week.
 The program includes 1208 hours of dietetic supervised practice experiences with a concentration in Community Nutrition.